SlavaMelanko/cpp20/README.md

 ```

 Based on 3 core components:
-- **Views** are ranges with 'lazy evaluation', non-owning, and non-mutating of elements
+- **Views** are ranges with 'lazy evaluation', non-owning, and non-mutating of elements, with constant time for copying and moving
 ```cpp
 std::vector<int> data{1, 2, 3, 4, 5, 6, 7, 8, 9, 10};
 auto result = data | std::viewes::remove_if([](int i) { return i % 2 == 1; })